Zarone/Pokemon-AI/battle_ai/showdown_changes.md

 battle.ts (Battle.runAction right at the beggining of case start, set relevant battle data)

+    this.send() sends info to stream for debugging console.log() also sends to lua console for some reason

     // read state from battleState.json

     fs.readFile("./battleState.json", "utf8", (err: any, data: any) => {